Upper metric mean dimensions with potential of $\epsilon$-stable sets: Preliminary

+Inspired by the definitions of Hausdorff and packing dimension in fractal geometry, the dimensional-type topological entropy-like quantities, which we call dimension entropies, for instance, Bowen topological entropy \cite{b73}, packing topological entropy\cite{fh12} and upper capacity entropy\cite{bow72}, were defined via Carath\'eodory-Pesin structures as well as the potential version.
+Such formulations sometimes offers us a change of invoking the relevant tools appeared in dimension theory to characterize the topological complexity of systems.

-As we all know, topological entropy can be essentially treated as dimension.
-Similar to the definitions of the Bowen topological entropy \cite{b73} and packing entropy on subsets \cite{fh12}, the authors \cite{w21,cls21,ycz22} also provided dimensional characterizations for metric mean dimensions with potential on subsets by using Carath\'eodory-Pesin structures \cite{p97}. \begin{df} Let $Z\subset X$, $f\in C(X)$, $\epsilon>0$, $N\in \mathbb{N}$ and $s \in \mathbb{R}$.
+The previous dimension entropy-like quantities no longer provide more information about the dynamics of system once the entropies are infinite.
+To capture the topological complexity of infinite entropy systems, by using Carath\'eodory-Pesin structures, the authors \cite{cls21,ycz22} further gave dimensional characterizations for metric mean dimensions with potential on subsets. \begin{df} Let $Z\subset X$, $f\in C(X, \mathbb{R})$, $\epsilon>0$, $N\in \mathbb{N}$ and $s \in \mathbb{R}$.
 Put

 where the infimum is taken over all finite or countable covers $\{B_{n_i}(x_i,\epsilon)\}_{i\in I}$ of $Z$ with $n_i \geq N,x_i \in X$ for all $i\in I$.